katsmamina/HYF-website/planning/backlog.md

    - **Student**: As a Student I want to learn about impressions of HYF alumni so that I understand whether this program gives perspectives to me:
    -  [ ] Given when I visit the website then I can see stories of HYF alumni with their names, photos and feedback

+- **Sponsor**: As a Sponsor I want to see the success stories so that can see the impact the program makes:
+   -  [ ] Given when I visit the homepage the testimonies of students are provided

+- **Sponsor**: As a Sponsor I want to see who's already supporting the program:
+   -  [ ] Given when I visit the homepage the list of main partners is provided

 -  **Volunteer**: As a Volunteer I want to ... so that ...:
    -  [ ] Given when ... then ...
    -  [ ] Given when ... then ...

--  **Sponsor**:  As a Sponsor I want to give opportunities jobs to the student so that:
-   -  [ ] Give chance to their professional carrer.

 ## Could-Haves